geoman-io/geojson-path-finder/README.md

   `backward` the cost of going from `b` to `a`; setting either to `0` will prevent taking that direction, the segment will be a oneway.
 - `undefined` is the same as setting the weight to `0`: this edge can't be used

+# Project History

+This project was originally created by Per Liedman.
+It has been forked to provide an updated version with current dependencies and ongoing maintenance by Geoman.io.